Complex (English band)

 In 1978, Complex attempted a comeback with a punk-influenced sound, changing their name to Yo-Yo.
 The only known song from this period was a demo called "Dial 999" which was written by Keith Shackleton.
 By this time, Shakespeare switched to performing vocals exclusively.
 Yo-Yo disbanded after a final gig on Christmas Eve 1978.

 An unauthorised bootleg of the self-titled debut was made in 1991, released on Swank Records.
 1999 limited-edition re-releases of both Complex and The Way We Feel were authorised by the band on Wooden Hill records (Vinyl and CD versions).
 This was of much better quality soundwise, had bonus tracks and was quickly sold out.
 In 2011, Complex was reissued on CD without the bonus tracks but including an interview with the band members.
 The following year, Spanish label Guerssen reissued both albums on 180g vinyl, with the original artwork and based on the 1999 remasters.

 In 2008, Complex reunited as a band that played cover songs at events such as weddings and parties.
 This incarnation of the band disbanded in 2013, and Steve Coe died that August.

 On Record Store Day 2021, Manchester record store Vinyl Revival released a new remaster of Complex.
 In early 2022, Cherry Red Records released Live for the Minute, a three-disc box set containing Complex, The Way We Feel and a third disc containing the 1972 acetate, the "Who Got the Love" single and several other unreleased tracks spanning the band's history.
+This compilation garnered a three and a half stars rating (out of five) at All Music, with Tim Sendra writing "Too bad Complex were never able to break through during their own time; now that their music is finally readily available, any fan of music from this confusing era should definitely check out this worthwhile collection."
 Later in 2022, French label Long Hair reissued both of Complex' albums on vinyl, under licence from Cherry Red and including a small selection of the bonus tracks from the CD release.